kreibaum/pacosako/doc/ml-representation.md

 ### Active Player Value

-If `USE_PERSPECTIVE = 0`, then the index representation holds a 0 or 1 value for
+If `USE_RELATIVE_PERSPECTIVE = 0`, then the index representation holds a 0 or 1 value for
 the active player layer.

 ### Must Lift Value and Must Promote Value